-The Nile: The Nile River, located in Africa, is listed as being 6,853 kilometers (4,258 miles) long, and is hence commonly considered to be the longest river in the world.
+The Nile River, located in Africa, is listed as being 6,853 kilometers (4,258 miles) long, and is hence commonly considered to be the longest river in the world.
 This river and its water resources are shared by eleven countries – Tanzania, Uganda, Rwanda, Burundi, Congo-Kinshasa, Kenya, Ethiopia, Eritrea, South Sudan, the Sudan and Egypt.

 In ancient times, its existence was closely tied to the rise of civilization in the Near East, being the main source of irrigation and fresh water for multiple Egyptian dynasties.
 Today, it remains the primary water source for both Egypt and the Sudan.

 The source of the Nile is traditionally considered to be Lake Victoria, but Victoria itself has feeder rivers of considerable size.
 It’s two main tributaries, are the White Nile and Blue Nile.
 The former is considered to be the headwaters and primary stream of the Nile itself, but the latter is the primary source of water and silt.